 Post-MI patients and patients with established CHD should be referred, if possible, to an outpatient cardiac rehab team who can adequately evaluate risk and develop individual exercise plans that are safe and effective.
 Patients at risk for CHD should always have a thorough clinical examination with appropriate ancillary testing before starting an exercise program.
 High-risk patients should not attempt vigorous exercise without the supervision of a trained medical professional.

-The role of diet in coronary heart disease is evident from its pathological process, which involves the formation of arterial plaques, alterations in endothelial function, heightened risk for thrombosis, and inflammatory processes.
+Dietary factors are central to the CHD pathogenesis, and diet changes are integral to its prevention and treatment.
+The role of diet in CHD is evident from its pathological process, which involves the formation of arterial plaques, alterations in endothelial function, heightened risk for thrombosis, and inflammatory processes.
 Diet plays a role through the regulation of blood lipids and by influencing endothelial function and the underlying inflammation that causes disease progression.
 Diets promoting cardiovascular health should begin as early as possible because the atherosclerosis that contributes to coronary artery disease begins in childhood.

-Pioneering studies by Dean Ornish, M.D., Caldwell Esselstyn Jr., M.D., and others have shown that a low-fat plant-based diet, combined with regular exercise and a healthy overall lifestyle, can prevent, delay, and reverse the progression of atherosclerosis, with subsequent reduction in cardiovascular events.
+Pioneering studies by Dean Ornish, MD, Caldwell Esselstyn Jr., MD, and others have shown that a low-fat plant-based diet, combined with regular exercise and a healthful overall lifestyle, can prevent, delay, and reverse the progression of atherosclerosis, with subsequent reduction in cardiovascular events.

 The primary goals of dietary intervention are described below.